Danger Man: Cancellation and resurrection

 When American financing for a second series failed to materialise, the programme was cancelled.
 The first series had aired in America each Wednesday, 8:30 to 9:00 pm (Eastern Standard Time), on CBS from 5 April to 13 September 1961.
 It was used by the network as a late-spring replacement for Wanted Dead or Alive, which had just wrapped its third and final series.
-(A five-disc box set DVD release of Danger Man's first series by A&E Home Video in 2000 erroneously states on its cover notes that these first 39 episodes were never broadcast in the US.)

 After a two-year hiatus, two things had changed; Danger Man had subsequently been resold all around the world, with repeat showings creating a public clamour for new ones.
 Also by this time, James Bond had become popular, as had ABC's The Avengers.
 Danger Man's creator, Ralph Smart, rethought the concept; the second series' (1964) episodes were 49 minutes long and had a new musical theme, Edwin Astley's "High Wire".
 Drake gained an English accent and did not clash with his bosses at first.
 The revived Danger Man was broadcast in the U.S. as Secret Agent, first shown as a CBS summer-replacement program.
 It had a new U.S.-only theme song, "Secret Agent Man", sung by Johnny Rivers, which became a success in its own right.
 In other parts of the world, the show was titled Destination Danger or John Drake.

 The fourth series consists of only two episodes, "Koroshi" and "Shinda Shima", the only two episodes of Danger Man to be filmed in colour.
 These two separate but related episodes were recut together as a feature for cinemas in Europe and for American broadcast, as done with two-parters from other ITC series such as The Baron and The Saint.
 Whilst "Koroshi" retains a strong plot-line and sharp characterisations, "Shinda Shima" drew heavily on contemporary Bond movies, principally Dr. No. When the episodes were completed, McGoohan announced he was resigning from the series to create, produce, and star in a project titled The Prisoner, with David Tomblin as co-producer and George Markstein as script editor.
 Markstein was then the Danger Man script consultant.
 A number of behind-the-scenes personnel on Danger Man were subsequently hired for The Prisoner.

 The two colour episodes aired (in black and white) in the UK in the time slot of The Prisoner, which could not make its scheduled broadcast dates.
 The European cinema film feature version, Koroshi, did not receive theatrical release in the US, but instead aired on network television as a TV movie in 1968.